guillp/requests_oauth2client/README.md

 )
 ```

+Assuming that both the Authorization Server (at https://as.local) and the Resource Server (at https://my.api.local)
-Assuming that the called API did require the use of a `DPoP` nonce, at least 3 different requests were sent as a result
+require the use of `DPoP` nonces, then at least 4 different requests are sent as a result of the `requests.get()` call
-of the `requests.get()` call above:
+above:

-1. The first request is to get a token from the Authorization Server, using a *Client Credentials* grant (or any other grant
+1. The first request is to get a token from the Authorization Server, here using a *Client Credentials* grant and
-type, depending on the Auth Handler you are using).
+including a DPoP proof.
+DPoP also works with all other grant types.
+That first requests does not include a nonce.
+Since the AS requires a DPoP nonce, it replies to that request with an `error=use_dpop_nonce` flag and a generated DPoP
+nonce.
+2. Second request is automatically sent to the AS, this time with a DPoP proof that contains the nonce provided by the AS.
+As a result, the AS returns a DPoP token.

-2. The second request is sent to the target API, with a DPoP proof that does not contain a `nonce`.
+3. Third request is sent to the target API, with the DPoP token obtained at step 2, and a DPoP proof that does not yet
+contain a `nonce`.
    The response from this call is a `401` with at least those 2 response headers:

    - a `WWW-Authenticate: DPoP error="use_dpop_nonce"` header, indicating that a DPoP `nonce` is requested,
    - and a `DPoP-Nonce` header containing the `nonce` to use.

-3. the third request is sent again to the target API, this time with a DPoP proof that contains the RS provided `nonce`
+4. a request is sent again to the target API, this time with a DPoP proof that contains the RS provided `nonce`
-obtained above.
+   obtained at step 3.
+Target API then should accept that request, do its own business and return a `200` response.

 If you send multiple requests to the same API, instead of using individual calls to `requests.get()`, `requests.post()`
-etc., you should use a `requests.Session` or an `ApiClient` , etc. It will make sure that the obtained access token and
+etc., you should use a `requests.Session` or an `ApiClient`.
+It will make sure that the obtained access token and
-DPoP nonce are reused as long as they are valid, which avoid repeating calls 1 and 2 unnecessarily and consuming more
+DPoP nonce(s) are reused as long as they are valid, which avoid repeating calls 1 and 2 unnecessarily and consuming more
 tokens than necessary:

 ```python